rubyonjets/jets/docs/_docs/associated-resources.md

 end
 ```

 The `resource` method creates the [AWS::Events::Rule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-rule.html) as a CloudFormation resource.
 The keys of the Hash structure use the underscore format following Ruby naming convention.
-As part of CloudFormation template processing, the underscored keys are camelized before deploying to CloudFormation.
+As part of CloudFormation template processing, the underscored keys are camelized.

 Understanding the core `resource` model is key to unlocking the power of full customization to a Jets application.
 Once you get used to the `resource` method, you could start defining your own custom convenience resource methods that wrap the `resource` method for more concise code as [Associated Resources Extensions]({% link _docs/associated-resources-extensions.md %}).